toosalgado18/toosalgado18/README.md

 You can ask me anything.
 I am looking forward to absorb knowledge🧠, gain experience 🏭 and to collaborate🤝

-If you have any feedback, please reach out to me at [contact@toosalgado.com](mailto:contact@toosalgado.com)
+If you have any feedback, or want to get in contact, please reach out to me at [contact@toosalgado.com](mailto:contact@toosalgado.com)